MJingv/gogogo/dic2.md

 red flags

-- there's core from tv shows bg wrote by show runner rf bw agos when you look at someone to wear rose color glasses,all the red flag just like fire
+- there's *quote* from tv shows bg wrote by show runner rf bw *goes* when you look at someone *through*  rose color glasses,all the red flag just like *flags*
-- and that *original* context talks about our flag,the romantic relationship the same can certainly be true for ourselves too ,don't you think
+- and *through* the *original* context talks about red flags,the romantic relationship the same can certainly be true for ourselves too ,don't you think
-- because it's hard it is sometimes to spot the warning signs in our relationship and the people we love in might be even harder to spot them in ourselves
+- because *as* hard as it is sometimes to spot the warning signs in our relationships and in the people we love,it might be even harder to spot them in ourselves
-- be our tendency's to *emphasize* and bushinize with our own choices and actions
+- because of our tendencies to *emphasize* and *rationalize* with our own choices and actions
-- but that's it,here are 6 right flag you need to look out for yourself according to experts
+- *with that said* here are 6 red flags you need to look out for in yourself according to experts
-- no1.unconstructive talk
+- no1.unconstructive self-talk
-- *psychologist* doctor ls defined negative self talk as any inner dialogs you have put yourself that maybe limit the may to believe your and your own ability until ret potential
+- *psychologist* doctor ls defined negative self talk as any inner *dialogue* you have *with* yourself that maybe limit *your* believe in yourself and your own ability and to *reach* potential
-- in fact,researches by x found negative self talk increase the risk of mental health problems, such as depress motivation, feeling helpless and even depression
+- in fact,researches by x found negative self talk increase the risk of mental health problems, such as depress motivation, feeling of helpless and even depression
-- so if you're guilty of constantly b yourself down and have a lot of d self dep thoughts even when you past jokes , then talking to professional or plan a cbt ticnic
+- so if you're guilty of constantly *putting* yourself down and have a lot of *deprecating* thoughts even *the ones* you pass off as jokes , then talking to professional or *applying* *effective* cbt *techniques*
-- for example, thoughts stopping mindfulness etc,can help you minimize this
+- for example, thought stopping mindfulness etc,can help you minimize this
-- no2.nerconid for social valildation
+- no2.*neurotic* need for social valildation
-- do you feel there are too much for people place here
+- do you feel you're too much for people *pleaser*
-- did you self esteem often go up and down depending on other people's opinions and feelings towards to
+- does you self esteem often go up and down depending on other people's opinions and feelings towards *you*
-- perhaps you feel a strong need to always get everyone else's to like you,regardless it's whether or not you even like them
+- perhaps you feel a strong need to always get everyone else to like you,regardless of whether or not you even like them
-- all of this are sense that you may have a no need for social validation
+- all of *these* are *signs* that you may have a *neurotic* need for social validation
-- ans this is a red flag,because according to mental healthy psychology x , people would too high and need for social validation often have low self esteem and staying, or you can chase after unhealthy one-side friendship and relationship
+- ans this is a red flag,because according to mental healthy psychology x , people *with* too high a need for social validation often have low self esteem and *stay in*, or *even*  chase after unhealthy one-side friendship and relationships
-- neo need for control
+- *neurotic* need for control
-- constantly needing to fix other people's problems for them,running to their risks even you don't want them , the micromanage everyone around you are not a red flag but t tell sense that you may hava a neo control
+- constantly needing to fix other people's problems for them,running to their *rescue* even when you don't want to , the micromanage everyone around you are *all* not a red flag but *telltale* *signs* that you may hava a *neurotic* need for control
-- according doctor xx,in an article for psychology today, people who's struggling with this most likely grable strong feelings of helpless into cop becoming overly demanding in their ways of relating other people
+- according doctor xx,in an article for psychology today, people who struggle with this most likely *grapple* with strong feelings of helpless and to  *cope* become overly demanding in their ways of relating other people
-- no4.toxin professional
+- no4.*toxic* *perfectionism*
-- relate to the early points,doctor x also talks about sth she calls self control fisk, or what is more coming known as toxin professional
+- relate to the early points,doctor x also talks about sth she calls self control *freaks*, or what is more *commonly* known as *toxic* *perfectionism*
-- the problem ,according to doctor x, is that people likes this expect themselves to preform perfectly and without air and such are only setting them up for failure and disappointment
+- the problem ,according to doctor x, is that people likes this expect themselves to preform perfectly and without *error* and as such are only setting themselves up for failure and disappointment
-- this is not only a definite red flag and weakness but harmful for your mental healthy
+- this is not only a definite red flag and weakness but harmful *habit* for your mental healthy
-- no5.avoiding to touchment
+- no5.*avoidant attachment*
-- and the article for better help which was medical review by lesson clinical social worker apo justice,people would avoid a touchment style tend to be emotional in closed off
+- in an article *from* better help which was medical review by *license* clinical social worker, *april* justice,people *with* *avoidant* *attachment* style tend to be emotionally detached in closed off
-- they often feel uncomfortable with long terms closeness and intimecy relationships
+- they often feel uncomfortable with long terms closeness and *intimacy* relationships
-- as result , they're n to avoid other people or manifest other self savo behaviors,such as cheating and gos ,and never ask for help , instead of communicating with other people and colleberating on solving issues with them
+- as a result, their *knee-jerk* *response* is to avoid other *person* or *manifest* other  *self-sabotaging* behaviors,such as cheating and *ghosting* ,and never asking for help , instead of communicating with other *person* and *collaborating* on resolving issues with them
-- and no6 social median addiction
+- and no6 social media addiction
-- anther red flag you may not realize you have is social median addiction
+- anther red flag you may not realize you have is social media addiction
-- researches like who and anthers found in 2019 study,negative affect collage students mental healthy and academic performance
+- researches like hou and anthers found in 2019 study,that *it* negative affected collage students mental healthy and academic performance
-- an article from healthy line written by medical helper professional doctor x,found that some possible done size of too much social median can assumption are low self esteem
+- an article from healthy line written by medical heath *practitioners* doctor x,found that some possible *downsides* of too much social media consumption are low self-esteem
-- increased feelings of *loneliness*  ,*anxiety* your depression ,the on side of social anxiety disorder, disrupt 3 parts, decress physical activity , ignore realize and for relationship and reduce the ability to emphasize with others
+- increased feelings of *loneliness*  ,*anxiety* *or* depression,the *onset* of social anxiety disorder, disrupt *sleep* *patterns*, *decreased* physical activity , ignore *real life* relationship and reduce the ability to emphasize with others